 - If you have lettuce leftover after making your salads, put it in a mason jar.
 Our lettuce stays fresh so much longer in the glass jars!
 We always store it that way now.

 - These aren’t only great for work lunches but also for busy stay at home moms.
 I find that I eat a lot of pizza and macaroni for lunch and having these on hand made it easy for me to eat healthy even when I didn’t have time to sit down and eat or prepare a salad for myself.
 They are the ultimate healthy convenience food!

-- We also used pint size mason jars for fruit cups.
-We used pineapple, grapes and apples and I added fruit fresh to each (find by the canning supplies) so it wouldn’t brown.
+- We also used pint mason jars for fruit cups.
+We used pineapple, grapes and apples and I added Fruit Fresh to each (find by the canning supplies) so it wouldn’t brown.
 The fruit stayed crisp and fresh and our apples didn’t turn brown.
 My husband wouldn’t take time to chop fruit and take it but when it was all prepared for him he ate it everyday!